davidfairbairn/data_access/README.md

 ## Prerequisites

-Before using the HSAF data access library and the template tools, ensure that you have the following prerequisites installed:
+Before using the H SAF data access library and the template tools, ensure that you have the following prerequisites installed:

 - Python 3.x
 - Jupyter Notebook